Does It Really Take 10,000 Hours To Master Networking?

 I recently was improving my own skills by attending 10 days training with my worldwide colleagues in San Francisco.
 It was truly awe-inspiring to be in a room with so many masters of referral marketing, yet anecdote after anecdote told of their long journey to achieve this and everyone was there to improve still further.

 So this week I thought I'd tease apart Malcolm Gladwell's assertions and apply them to referral marketing.
-Along the way, I will give you hope that you don't have to wait for 5 and half years to get success!
+Along the way, I will give you hope that you don't have to wait for 5 and a half years to get success!

 On the other hand, I add the cautionary note that you are unlikely to achieve great results unless you put more into it than attending the odd workshop or turning up at the occasional breakfast meeting.